-Leadership Lessons From Sports Legends
+Leadership Lessons From Jackie Robinson and Sports Legends

 Sports are a huge part of American culture for many reasons.
 The drama, athleticism and personal story lines all make for a visual and emotional feast.
 Add some munchies, your beverage of choice and a halftime 3-on-3, and it’s no wonder sports sit at the center of American weekend festivities.
 But occasionally sports mean more than that, and the legends help us learn something greater.
-Here are my top five sports legends and what they teach us about leading others.
+Here are my top sports legends and what they teach us about leading others.

 Michael Jordan – Make other people better.